 Directly across the street, you can check out the information center and get a little grub.
 How gorgeous is this funky building?

 We stopped at the supermarket on our way back home to grab something for dinner.
 We had initially thought about heading to a spa and having a fancy dinner out but decided instead to kick back at the cabin in the geothermal hot tub.
-We grilled some meet and enjoyed the beautiful blue light of dusk.
+We grilled some meat and enjoyed the beautiful blue light of dusk.

 We were treated to a light dusting of snow Friday morning but the rest of the day was bright and sunny because that’s how Iceland rolls.